lostb1t/replex/README.md

 Plex proxy with the following features:

-- Merge redommendations on home into one from different libraries.
+- Merge recommendation's on home into one from different libraries.
 Aka have movies and shows in a single row.
 - Remove watched items from recommendations.
 - Choose between styles, shelf (default) or hero.
 - Plex doesnt apply user restrictions to collection recommendations. this proxy fixes that so you can have unique rows for every user.